bobbae/gcp/challenges/README.md

 * Your git repository should contain a `README.md` file which provides information about the code, algorithm, design, and other related facts about your solutions.

-* The challenges are described in the final and complete form.
+* The challenges here are described in the final and complete form.

 * Whatever may be considered missing in the description of each challenge can be assumed to be intentional.  **No further clarification will be provided**.